Everything You Need to Know About Venmo

-Overall, Venmo makes it possible to send and receive money virtually and instantly from anyone in the world.
-You create an account, link a credit card, debit card, or checking account and find the person with whom you want to send or request money.
+Overall, the app makes it possible to send and receive money virtually and instantly from anyone in the world.
+You create an account, link a credit card, debit card, or checking account, and find the person you want to send or request money with.
 It’s an extremely easy process, and all transactions happen instantly.

-Most millennials don’t think twice about using app-based payment platforms, but it’s still important to understand how Venmo keeps its users safe.
-Though nothing connected to the internet is totally impenetrable, Venmo uses data encryption to protect all users against unauthorized transactions.
+Most millennials don’t think twice about using app-based payment platforms, but it’s still essential to understand how Venmo keeps its users safe.
+Though nothing connected to the internet is totally impenetrable, the app uses data encryption to protect all users against unauthorized transactions.
 User information is stored on servers in secure locations to prevent breaches, and Venmo users have PIN codes and security questions to stop hackers.

 - Never leave large amounts of money in your Venmo balance

-- Only use Venmo with people you know and trust
+- Only transfer money with people you know and trust

 - Use the “private” setting to keep your transactions hidden from the public social feed

-- Turn on all Venmo push notifications so that you’re alerted to any suspicious activity immediately
+- Turn on all push notifications so that you’re alerted to any suspicious activity immediately

 - Use all security measures, including setting a PIN and Touch ID